mievkrogh/mie_bachelor_code/README.md

-# mie_bachelor_code
-Python code for bachelor project on grid-based mapping of ionospheric disturbances in the Arctic using GNSS data.

 # Bachelor Project Code: GNSS-Based Ionospheric Disturbance Mapping in the Arctic

 This repository contains Python code developed for a bachelor project on grid-based mapping of space-weather-related ionospheric disturbances in the Arctic using GNSS observations.